 - If installment plan is chosen, payment in full may be made at any time however the $30 fee will not be removed.

-- 1st Payment: 25% of tuition and fees, and room and board (if applicable) due no later than 5 p.m.
+- 1st Payment: 25% of tuition and fees, and housing and food (if applicable) due no later than 5 p.m.
 CST Thursday before the semester begins.

-- 2nd Payment: 25% of tuition, fees and room and board (if applicable) due no later than 5 p.m.
+- 2nd Payment: 25% of tuition, fees and housing and food (if applicable) due no later than 5 p.m.
 CST of the 5th business day of October (Fall Semester) or March (Spring Semester).

-- 3rd Payment: 25% of tuition, fees and room and board (if applicable) due no later than 5 p.m.
+- 3rd Payment: 25% of tuition, fees and housing and food (if applicable) due no later than 5 p.m.
 CST of the 5th business day of November (Fall Semester) or April (Spring Semester).

-- 4th Payment: 25% of tuition, fees and room and board (if applicable) due no later than 5 p.m.
+- 4th Payment: 25% of tuition, fees and housing and food (if applicable) due no later than 5 p.m.
 CST of the 5th business day of December (Fall Semester) or May (Spring Semester).